What is the stock market crash of 1929 often called? The Great Crash

 However, this blind greed and widespread optimism found a chilling reflection in the Tulip Mania of the 17th century.
 This was a speculative bubble from the soaring prices of tulip bulbs in the Dutch market.
 The parallels between these two episodes are striking, highlighting how unchecked optimism can distort market values and fuel unsustainable economic phenomena.

 Just as the skyrocketing prices of tulip bulbs created a speculative bubble, so did the unchecked optimism of the Roaring Twenties.
-The result was the same in both cases – an inevitable disaster.
-These historical episodes are a stark reminder of the volatile nature of the stock market and the dangers of unchecked optimism.
+In both cases, the result was the same—an inevitable disaster.
+These historical episodes are stark reminders of the volatile nature of the stock market and the dangers of unchecked optimism.

 The Tipping Point: The Crash